 Take The First Step Now

-Learn the detox timeline for drugs and alcohol, including withdrawal symptom duration and how to seek help.
+Learn about the alcohol detox timeline, including withdrawal symptom duration and how to seek help.

 Young group of multiracial friends

-Detoxification from alcohol and drugs might occur within hours of the last drink or drug being consumed.
+Detox from alcohol might occur within hours after someone consumes the last drink.
 Severe withdrawal symptoms from alcohol use are more common among heavy drinkers.

-When an alcoholic stops drinking, withdrawal symptoms might appear quickly.
+When an alcoholic stops drinking alcohol, withdrawal symptoms might appear quickly.
 Some individuals may suffer milder withdrawal symptoms than others, but this is not the case for everyone.

 If you have any of the following conditions, you increase your risk of experiencing severe withdrawal: